dynamsoft-docs/capture-vision-docs-js/programming/javascript/api-reference/utility/image-drawer.md

 `color`: The color to use for drawing.
 Defaults to 0xFFFF0000 (red).

 `thickness`: The thickness of the lines to draw.
 Defaults to 1.

+`name`: The name of the file, as a string, under which the image will be saved.

 `download`: An optional boolean flag that, when set to true, triggers the download of the file.